pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    edges.
 For example, ``[-1 1]`` will capture pixels from ``-1`` to ``1``
    inclusive.

+- ``[lower,step,upper]`` Plot axis in binning direction.
-- ``[lower,step,upper]``  A vector with three components defines a plot axis.
+  A three-component binning axis specifies plot axis.
   The first  ``lower`` and the last ``upper`` components specifying the centres of the first and the last bins of the data to be cut.
 The middle component specifies the bin width.

 .. note ::